 My lifelong passion for the power of language explains much of the comfortable fit I enjoy with attorneys.
 Before attending Columbia, I did graduate work in general semantics, semiotics, and progpaganda at NYU.
 It continues to inspire me that so much of our way of life is rooted in "the rule of law" (as imperfect as it may be), the irreducible element of which is language and how that language it created, interpreted, and argued.
 It's why I enjoy listening to Supreme Court oral argument so much: brilliant minds exerting profound influence on current and future affairs.

-His lifelong passion for language and civics explains the comfortable fit he enjoys with attorneys.
-A long-time C-SPAN junkie, Bill maintains a strong interest in public policy and stays abreast of leading-edge thought in organizational development, business, marketing, technology, and leadership development.
-He devours countless books, articles, blogs, and webinars on every aspect of law practice management and personal development.
+A long-time C-SPAN junkie, I maintain a strong interest in public policy and stay abreast of leading-edge thought in organizational development, business, marketing, technology, and leadership development.
+I devour countless books, articles, blogs, and webinars on every aspect of law practice management and personal development.